X-ray Calculator Excel

 LazzyIzzi is not currently associated with NIST but was a guest researcher there many years ago.
 These Excel files are not a NIST product but most of the data within them were downloaded from the NIST XCOM database and are used with permission.
 It should be noted that NIST retains copyright on the XCOM data and reserves the right to charge for its use in the future.
 See the XCOM website for more information.

 XLAM or XLSM, which one is better for you?
+Do not install XLAM if you are using XLSM.

 Add-In Functionality